Uvalde school shooting: School security preparations

 UCISD held joint security training exercises in August 2020 along with the Uvalde Police Department, the Uvalde County Sheriff's Department, and other local law enforcement agencies.
 UCISD also hosted an active shooter scenario training exercise in March 2022, which covered a range of topics, such as solo responses to active shooters, first aid and evacuation, and scenarios enacted through role-playing.
 The exercise also covered the ability to compare and contrast an active shooter situation versus a barricaded subject or hostage crisis where an armed person isolates themselves with limited to no ability to harm others.
 The March 2022 training materials for UCISD said, "Time is the number-one enemy during active shooter response ...
 The best hope that innocent victims have is that officers immediately move into action to isolate, distract or neutralize the threat, even if that means one officer acting alone."
 The materials also put forth the position that a "first responder unwilling to place the lives of the innocent above their own safety should consider another career field".

 Events

 Shooting

-On May 24, 2022, Salvador Ramos and his 66-year-old grandmother had an argument over a phone bill at their home in Uvalde, during which he shot her in the face, before taking her black 2008 Ford F-150.
-She survived and sought help from neighbors while police officers were called in.
+On May 24, 2022, Salvador Ramos and his 66-year-old grandmother had an argument over his failure to graduate from high school at their home in Uvalde, during which he shot her in the face, before taking her black 2008 Ford F-150.
+She survived and got help from neighbors while police officers were called in.
 She was then airlifted to a hospital in San Antonio in critical condition.